On the 8th of September the Canadian dreamwave project Faith Healer release the LP Try ;-).

 Like an earworm – having played the one hundred and thirty four seconds of Trial & Error it will inveigle in to the brain long after it should by rights have disappeared.
 Akin to the ’70s 8-bit analogue arcade game Space Invaders – the flashing green pixels fixate the mind and focus.
 Those not of such long teeth may need to do some research on 1978 and Space Invaders – though before you do – do take a listen and the whole analogy will make more sense.

 Very much performing in the underground – I am unable to offer you a website or meaningful social media page for Gilbert Cormier.

-The Canadian synthwave project Das Mörtal releases the LP Always Loved on the 9th of June.
+The Canadian ambient-drone project thisquietarmy releases the LP Democracy of Dust on the 28th of July.

 thisquietarmy – photo by Manon Cornieux

 Opening the seven track release (available on bandcamp) is the just over six and a half minutes of Welcome to Mendacity – a combination of guitar and multilayered electronica giving the composition a graininess in which there develops an ever growing sense of unremitting and unending air of industrial oppression.